Roderick Johnson

-Roderick Johnson (born November 28, 1995) is an American football offensive tackle for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Florida State, and was drafted by the Cleveland Browns in the fifth round of 2017 NFL Draft.
+Roderick Johnson (born November 28, 1995) is an American professional football offensive tackle.
+He played college football for the Florida State Seminoles, and was selected by the Cleveland Browns in the fifth round of 2017 NFL draft.

-Early years
+Early life

 Johnson attended Hazelwood Central High School in Florissant, Missouri, where he played high school football.
 He was rated as a four-star recruit and was considered among the top offensive tackles in his class.
 He committed to Florida State University to play college football.

 College career

 Johnson entered his true freshman year at Florida State in 2014 as a backup, but moved into the starting lineup for the final five games.
 He started every game at left tackle for Florida State as a sophomore in 2015 and was the winner of the Jacobs Blocking Trophy.

 Professional career

 Cleveland Browns

-Johnson was drafted by the Cleveland Browns in the fifth round, 160th overall, in the 2017 NFL Draft.
+Johnson was drafted by the Cleveland Browns in the fifth round, 160th overall, in the 2017 NFL draft.
 He signed a four-year contract with the Browns on May 10, 2017.
 On September 4, 2017, Johnson was placed on injured reserve.

 Johnson was waived by the Browns on June 19, 2018, without ever appearing in a game for the Browns.